 GlobalHealth will make health professionals more efficient, less prone to misdiagnoses, and give them access to more patient information than ever before.
 This is also where we see an advantageous niche market of small to mid-sized practices that are already tech savvy and would be eager to try our services.
 Additionally, the American Recovery and Reinvestment Act (ARRA) provides physicians with up to $44,000 in financial incentives to adopt EHRs.
 (Appendix 3)

-Healthcare institutions (hospitals, clinics, insurance companies, etc)

-The customers who will find most value from our services are healthcare institutions who will use our product on a regular basis and improve their margins as a result of it.

-Healthcare institutions will expect continued access to the types of data and applications that they are already using.
-We anticipate a deliberate rollout where they test some of our services before they see the value of moving all their data over to our platform.
-Our strategy is to leverage existing contacts with the Healthcare Corporation of America in Nashville to start a “Proof of Concept” with them and show them the power of a centralized solution and how it could easily integrate into all their hospitals.
-ARRA also provides hospitals with a system of benefits and penalties if they chose to adopt EHRs.
-(Appendix 4)

 E-health vendors

 E-health vendors are our 3rd party counterparts.
 They will work closely with us and become our certified solution providers.
 They create and support custom applications that are built for our enterprise clients.
 (Appendix 5)